We may earn money or products from the companies mentioned in this post.

 Grand Turk: 25 site moorings in the Columbus National Marine Park, shallow reefs and walls, garden eels in the south, the famous McDonald’s coral arch dive site, rich coral reef with huge sponges, Nassau groupers, yellowtails, triggerfish, razorfish, batfish, flying gurnards, nurse sharks and hawksbill turtles, all levels

 Salt Cay: located in the Columbus Passage, humpback whale migrations from their Dominican breeding area during January to March, walls with pristine encrusting life, the site also of the HMS Endymion shipwreck from 1790, all levels

 Turks and Caicos Photos

 With the interesting wrecks, colorful corals and encrusting life, gorgonians, macro critters, schools of fish, rays, sharks, whales, turtles, and fascinating scenes on land, as well, there are many excellent photo opportunities.
 For information and reviews of dive cameras, click here:

 Several US airlines make daily flights to Providenciales International Airport.
 Domestic flights go to a total of seven airports, one on each populated island.
 Ferry service also travels between the islands.
-There is no public transport, but there is taxi service (no taxi stands) and airport shuttles.
+There is no public transport, but there is a taxi service (no taxi stands) and airport shuttles.
 Car, jeep, scooter and bicycle rental is possible.

 There are at least 14 dive shops operating on Turks and Caicos providing a full range of services including equipment rental, dive courses, guiding and boat dive cruises.
 Hotel and resort pricing starts at $140 and range on up to $3,700 per night.
 Several hotels and resorts have in house dive operations.
 The website linked below is a good source for the available options and can arrange the booking.
 Their rates are the lowest and it is free to cancel or change dates.